 Roger Black: Top Tips to Employee Motivation

 In 2016, Argos for Business worked with Roger Black MBE to explore the importance of motivation in the workplace.
-Employee Motivation Day is an event that encourages managers to put motivation to the forefront of business thinking and champions creative ways of engaging staff.
+Employee Motivation Day encourages managers to put motivation to the forefront of business thinking and champions creative ways of engaging staff.

 - Give your employees more responsibility

 “In 1991, the British Team won a gold medal for the 4×400 metre relay team in the World Championships.
 In a brave move, and instead of listening to the Coach, we made the decision to change the running order the night before the race, and that decision ultimately resulted in a gold medal.
 The final for this race is still considered one of the biggest upsets in athletics, and is talked about regularly.

 “By giving your team members responsibility to make decisions about what they do, you will see an increase in engagement and a greater commitment to tasks – because they have made it their own.
 Argos for Business’ research showed that taking on responsibility was the main motivator for over a quarter of UK employees, and this resonates in the workplace, as well as the sporting arena.